Arena API Enables Good Companies to Play Nice and Share

-The spirit of that lesson is alive in Arena’s newly launched API, which allows for the bi-directional sharing of design and business data from Arena product lifecycle management (PLM) to an enterprise resource planning (ERP) system, such as NetSuite.
+The spirit of that lesson is alive in Arena’s API, which allows for the bi-directional sharing of design and business data from Arena Product Lifecycle Management (PLM) to an enterprise resource planning (ERP) system.

 Arena’s bi-directional API ensures the maximum value of integrating Arena with an ERP solution is achieved with product development and business processes linked as continuous functions in a seamless, end-to-end solution.
 The API allows organizations to develop lightweight and flexible integrations from their enterprise application infrastructure and custom interfaces to Arena PLM.